MarikaGK/filmoteka/README.md

 Web app based on VanillaJS, using themoviesdb API.

-Stay on with trends, manage your own library of movies, login with your Google account
+Discover trends, and manage your own movie collection by creating a private library by logging in using your Google account.

 ---